 Toxoplasma gondii is a one-celled parasite that sometimes causes devastating effects on unborn children if their mothers become infected for the first time during their pregnancy.

 Toxoplasmosis is the name of the disease caused by the parasite.
-Toxoplasmosis is one of the TORCHS congenital infections (toxoplasmosis, other, rubella, CMV, herpes, syphilis).
+It is one of the TORCHS congenital infections (toxoplasmosis, other, rubella, CMV, herpes, syphilis).
 They are among the leading causes of birth defects and newborn deaths.
 They often cause eye problems.

 The parasites that cause toxoplasmosis are found widely in the soil.
 They are able to infect most types of mammals, but cats are the preferred hosts.